aboutcode-org/scancode-toolkit/docs/source/contribute/cut_new_release.rst

 Tag and publish
 ---------------

-- Changes for a release should also be pushed to a branch and a pull Request should be created for it, for review.
+- Changes for a release should also be pushed to a branch and a Pull Request should be created for it, for review.

 - Update the CHANGELOG.rst with detailed documentation of updates